CONTENTS

 yet we are.

-called on this government to pass a motion calling for this problem to be
+and time again weve called on this government to pass a motion calling for

-declared an epidemic in Saskatchewan.
-We could all unanimously declare that to
+this problem to be declared an epidemic in Saskatchewan.
+We could all

-be the case today with the government’s consent.
-Will the government join with
+unanimously declare that to be the case today with the governments consent.

-the opposition today in declaring intimate partner violence to be an epidemic
+partner violence to be an epidemic in Saskatchewan?

-I recognize the Minister.
+Speaker Goudy: I recognize the Minister.

-Alana Ross: —
+Hon.
+Alana Ross:

 Thank you, Mr. Speaker.
 As we have said many times in this House, our